 - Do not delay medical care if you feel ill or are injured.
 In an emergency, call 911.
 For non-emergency care, including COVID-19 symptoms, call your doctor first before heading to an urgent care center or the emergency department.
 Many physician practices offer telehealth appointments, which are usually covered by insurance.

 As a health care organization, we are continuing to work hard to ensure the safety of our community, including our patients and staff.
 The symptoms of COVID-19 take days to appear.
 This means that someone can be carrying the virus even though they do not have any symptoms.
 Due to this, it is very important to adhere to the recommendations of health experts, including the CDC.

 Even as more and more people are vaccinated, social distancing during the COVID-19 public health emergency needs to be respected.
 People who are not fully vaccinated should continue to follow social distancing guidelines, such as:

 - Do not have play dates or people over your house.
 Doing so creates new links and possibilities for the type of transmission that school/work/public event closures are trying to prevent.

 - Do not share food or drinks.

-- Stay home as much as possible to reduce your risk of being exposed and prevent spread.
+- Avoid unneccessary travel to reduce your risk of being exposed and to prevent spread.

 - To the extent possible, avoid touching high-contact surfaces in public places — elevator buttons, door handles, handrails, handshaking with people, etc. Use a tissue or your sleeve to cover your hand or finger if you must touch something.